HectorRicardo/simple-music-app/README.md

   </figcaption>
 </figure>

-The communication flow is always like this, in both directions.
+The communication flow between UI and player is always like this, in both directions.
 There's no bypassing at all.
 That is:

   - The UI elements only call the `MediaController`.
 They never call directly the `MediaSession` or the player.
-  - The `MediaController` only calls the `MediaSession`, and never the player.
+  - The `MediaController` only updates the UI and calls the `MediaSession`.
+    It never calls the player directly.
   - The `MediaSession` only calls the `Player` and the `MediaController`.
 It's never in charge of updating the UI.
   - The `Player` only calls the `MediaSession`, and never the `MediaController` or the UI.

+SASSA
   - About the `MediaController`:
       - The UI communicates exclusively with the `MediaController` (the UI never calls the player or the `MediaSession` directly).